 Both sleeping pads have some similar features – pump sacks, “cutting edge” valves, etc., but also a few differences.
 Even the similarities have differences.

-The performance of the pump sucks varied quite a bit.
+The performance of the pump sucks varied.
 I wish I could combine the features of each.
 The best pump sack award went to the Tensor.
 The tapered neck made it easy to get air into the pump sack, and the more “rubbery” material held air better.
 The valve was too tight when attached to the pad though.

 It took about 6 sacks of air to inflate the Tensor pad and definitely made it an easier process.

-The Thermarest X-Lite pump sack is just a bad design.
-It felt like the nylon sack did not even hold air.
+The Thermarest X-Lite pump sack is a poor design.
+It felt like the nylon sack did not hold air.
 The drawstring neck did not help, even when I made a small hole to try and keep in the air.
-I finally gave up and inflated the sleeping pad much more quickly with the valve.
+I finally gave up and inflated the sleeping pad much more quickly blowing directly into the valve.

-The valve was much easier to attach on the X-Lite pump sack, although almost too easy as it came loose a couple of times during some breezy conditions.
+The valve was much easier to attach on the X-Lite pump sack, although almost too easy as it came loose a couple of times.

 I suspect that this is where the leak is occurring.
 Even with a little silicone, this is a very tight cap to open and close, placing too much pressure on the glue around the seams.
 There are other valve complaints on Nemo’s website, and hopefully, they will address them at some point.

 The X-Lite uses its trademarked “WingLock Valve.”
 This valve is one-way when being inflated, and you can toggle it open for rapid deflation.
-The valve is not flat, but it is on the side of the pad in the top corner and not noticeable.
+The valve is not flat, but it is on the side of the pad in the top corner and not noticeable when I sleep.

 I purchased the Nemo Tensor Regular, Wide.
 I wanted to experience being able to spread out across 25 inches without my limbs dangling.
-At the end of the day, though, it really made no difference.
-Since I’m a side sleeper, I just curled up in the middle of the pad, consuming the same amount of space as I did on my 20-inch pad.
+At the end of the day, though, it did not make too much of a difference.
+Since I’m a side sleeper, I curled up in the middle of the pad, consuming the same amount of space as I did on my 20-inch pad.

 The Nemo Tensor is made from 20D PU Polyester and uses an Aluminized film insulation technology.
 The Thermarest X-Lite is made from Nylon, Polyurethane and uses “Thermacapture” to radiate heat back to your body, along with their Triangular Core Matrix technology, which is two layers of triangular baffles to help minimize heat loss and give the pad more structure.

 What does all this technology mean?
-Well, I found the Thermarest a warmer pad, and both pads fairly quiet.
+I found the Thermarest a warmer pad (it does have a higher R-value), and both pads are fairly quiet.
 The Neoair X-Lite used to be incredibly loud, crackling, and crinkling all night.
 I got used to the noise, but nobody wanted to sleep near me.
 It is much quieter now.